 Red Panda Distribution, Habitat, and Ecology

-Yet even there, its habitat preferences remain quite specific.
-These primarily consist of temperate forests.
-Also, the species generally inhabits altitudes ranging from 7,200 – 15,700 ft (2,200 – 4,800 m).
+Yet even there, the habitat preferences of the small mammal remain quite specific.
+Although exceptions do occur, these primarily consist of temperate forests.
+Also, the fascinating species generally inhabits altitudes ranging from 7,200 – 15,700 ft (2,200 – 4,800 m).

-Further, the magnificent small mammal lives a principally solitary life.
-Adult individuals usually only come together during mating season.
+Further, the majority of specimens of the magnificent small mammal live a principally solitary life.
+That holds true due to the fact that adult individuals usually only come together during mating season.
 In addition, both genders tend to be quite territorial.

-The animal also remains technically omnivorous.
-However, bamboo comprises by far the great majority of its diet.
-Yet individuals will on occasion consume birds, small mammals, flowers, eggs, and berries.
+Furthermore, the animal also remains technically omnivorous in nature.
+However, bamboo actually comprises by far the great majority of its diet.
+Nonetheless, individuals will on occasion consume birds, small mammals, flowers, eggs, and berries.

-Finally, its natural predators mainly consist of the Snow Leopard and other larger carnivores in its range.
-Sadly, however, humans also pose a great threat, since locals often hunt it for its fur.
+Finally, the natural predators of the marvelous Red Panda mainly consist of the Snow Leopard and other larger carnivores in its range.
+Sadly, however, humans also pose a great threat to the animal.
+That’s because locals often hunt it for its fur.